castai/docs/docs/guides/ingress.md

 ## Deployment

-It's a rather bare-bones setup consisting of 2-replica deployment, a service description for that deployment, and an ingress resource to publish that service.
-Change value `sample-app.yourdomain.com` to the DNS CNAME that you created before, and deploy everything else as-is to your cluster.
+This is a basic setup consisting of 2-replica deployment, a service description for it, and an ingress resource to publish that service.
+Change value `sample-app.yourdomain.com` to the DNS CNAME that you have created, and deploy everything else as-is to your cluster.

 ```yaml
 apiVersion: apps/v1